Nakano Positivity of direct image sheaves of adjoint line bundles with mild singularities: Abstract

 \section{Abstract}

-In this note, we generalized Berndtsson's result about the Nakano positivity of direct image sheaves to some special singular cases.
-We found this is the case when the metric of twisted line bundle have logarithmic or Poincar\'e type singularities along the divisors.
+In this paper, we explore the Nakano positivity of direct image sheaves of twisted relative canonical bundles when the metric of the twisted line bundle has mild singularities.
+We address this problem using two methods: $L^2$ estimates and curvature computations within the framework of $L^2$ Hodge theory.